muna-jebril/reading-notes/class-02.md

- the only way to  use methods  is using objects a script is a series of instractions thta the comupter do it to accomplish the goal and each  instration is known as statement  and should end up with a semicolon java script  it case senstive thta`s mean the var A is drfirent from var a we use  comments to explain what the code does  and to make the code easier we use // for a single line comment and we use /* to */ to multi lines comments the varible is where we store the data we need declaringa varbible is to create a varbible and give it a vaule like this var name=muna;
+ the only way to  use methods  is using objects a script is a series of instractions thta the comupter do it to accomplish the goal and each  instration is known as statement  and should end up with a semicolon java script  it case senstive thta`s mean the var A is drfirent from var a we use  comments to explain what the code does  and to make the code easier we use doubal forwordslash  for a single line comment and we use forwordslash fallowed by star  to to multi lines comments the varible is where we store the data we need declaringa varbible is to create a varbible and give it a vaule like this var name=muna;